PozoleVerde/Project_Euler_Solutions/README.md

   Ensure that you have GCC installed.
 To download GCC go to www.mingw.org

 DISCLAIMER:

+  I will only post the problems that I have gotten correct.

   While there are many languages I could have chosen to solve these problems, I decided to use C.
   This is not because of efficiency or preference.
 This is because I am currently a student and am learning the language.